octolens/awesome-oss-investors/README.md

 ## Contributing
 This list is work in progress, so please don't hesitate to [contribute](https://github.com/CrowdDotDev/awesome-oss-investors/blob/main/CONTRIBUTING.md) and add VCs.

-Any questions or suggestions?
-Feel free to DM the maintainer [@jonathimer](https://twitter.com/jonathimer)

 --------------------

 ## VC List